dccuchile/wefe/doc/contribute.rst

             If `True`, the debias will be performed on a copy of the model.
             If `False`, the debias will be applied on the same model delivered, causing its vectors to mutate.
-            **WARNING:** Setting copy with `True` requires at least 2x RAM of the size of the model.
-Otherwise the execution of the debias may rise `MemoryError`, by default True.
+            **WARNING:** Setting copy with `True` requires RAM at least 2x of the size of the model, otherwise the execution of the debias may give rise to `MemoryError`, by default True.

         Returns